7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administrator-Virtual-Networking.md

 Virtual Network can use Azure DNS or custom DNS, Azure can provide public and private zones.
 Set at NIC level not at the VM level.
 - Private DNS Zone - you pick the name and managed fully - names, records, etc!
 - Domain Controllers - for custom DNS Active Directory - probably not Public
-- Private DNS can set auto-registration
+- Private DNS can set auto-registration lt Domains
+- Newest VM - Delete the newest created VM, balanced across AZs
 - Private DNS can be used across subscriptions, regions! - PERMISSIONS!
 - Azure DNS 168.63.129.16